justinyuchi/Quantitative-Strategy/README.md

 ![Strategy Statistics](/momentum_illustration_graphs/strategy_statistics.png)
 *Description: The left-hand side table exhibits the statistics of this strategy.
 The mean return (monthly) of this strategy is 1.03%.
 It also shows that even a simple momentum strategy has an annualized Sharpe ratio of 0.8.
 The t-statistic of 5.88 indicates that this strategy has returns statistically significant from 0.*

-*At the right-hand side, it showcases the statistics for each decile portfolio.
+*On the right-hand side, it showcases the statistics for each decile portfolio.
 Q10 is the portfolio of stocks with the top 10% momentum, rebalanced monthly, and Q1 is the portfolio of stocks with the bottom 10% momentum, rebalanced monthly.
 As the decile increases, the mean return consistently increases from 0.6% (monthly) for the bottom decile to 1.6% (monthly) for the top decile.
 Note: 'count' refers to the sample size, 635 months of U.S. stock data.*

 *The long/short strategy here involves longing the top decile and shorting the bottom decile.*

 #### Performance During Recession and Non-Recession Periods
-![Performance During Recession and Non-Recession Periods](/momentum_illustration_graphs/performance_periods.png) *Description: This table examines the strategy's performance during recession and non-recession periods.
+![Performance During Recession and Non-Recession Periods](/momentum_illustration_graphs/performance_periods.png) *Description: This table examines the strategy's performance during the recession and non-recession periods.
 The first column shows the specific date range, 'count' is the sample size (months) during that period, and all statistics are calculated using monthly data.
-For example, during 1971-01 to 1973-10, the momentum strategy had a mean monthly return of 2.29% and an annualized Sharpe ratio of 1.46.
+For example, from 1971-01 to 1973-10, the momentum strategy had a mean monthly return of 2.29% and an annualized Sharpe ratio of 1.46.
 The statistics starting from 'α' show the results of regressing the strategy's return on market excess return, indicating alpha, the p-value of alpha, market beta, the p-value of market beta, and the R-squared of the regression.*

-*Higher alpha indicates a better strategy, and a lower p-value signifies the statistical significance of the alpha.
+*Higher alpha indicates a better strategy and a lower p-value signifies the statistical significance of the alpha.
 Market beta refers to the strategy's sensitivity to market movements.
-For instance, during 1971-01 to 1973-10, if the market dropped by 1%, the strategy's average return would be 0.76%.
+For instance, from 1971-01 to 1973-10, if the market dropped by 1%, the strategy's average return would be 0.76%.
 The max drawdown represents the maximum cumulative loss during that period (9.98% for this instance).*

-*This method allows us to examine how the strategy performs across different time periods.*
+*This method allows us to examine how the strategy performs across different periods.*